 It is vital to us that you complete your cannabis detox whilst in our care and leave us cannabis-free.
 We, therefore, provide a high-intensity detox and rehabilitation programme for cannabis, enabling you to complete your cannabis detox comfortably.

-PCP specialises in treating cannabis addiction and cannabis abuse.
+Rehab Today by PCP specialises in treating cannabis addiction and cannabis abuse.
 We have a number of CQC registered, successful UK cannabis rehabs, including a London location.

 We offer affordable cannabis rehab of the highest specification.
 Our cannabis rehab centres provide a safe, secure and healing environment in which you can undergo effective addiction rehabilitation; ensuring you never have to return to cannabis again.